The podcast industry is exploding. Here’s how that can help you grow your business.

 How to start your own podcast as a business owner

 Starting a podcast as a business owner can help you raise your profile and bring you into contact with guests who can become important members of your professional network.
 However, it requires an investment of time and money for equipment, so it’s important to do your homework ahead of time to see if it’s right for you.

 There are many programs to teach you how to run a podcast.
 One good place to start is with Udemy’s free, highly rated course How to Start a Podcast.
 Buzzsprout also offers a free course by the same name.

 Once you’ve taken one or two courses, you’ll have a good sense of whether you’re interested enough in doing the legwork to start a podcast.
 Although you can outsource some aspects of a podcast, like production, you will still need to devote time to planning and hosting it, so it’s important to consider that.
 Some business owners are better off doing self-marketing through social media.

-If you decide to invest in paid promotion for your podcast, some business credit cards reward you for ad spending.
-One example is the American Express® Business Gold Card, which offers up to $300 in statement credits on eligible U.S. advertising and U.S. shipping purchases.
+If you decide to invest in paid promotion for your podcast, some business cards reward you for ad spending.
+One example is the American Express® Business Gold Card, which offers 4 Membership Rewards points per dollar on two categories where your business spends the most each billing cycle, including U.S. advertising, on up to $150,000 in combined purchases each calendar year (then 1 point per dollar).
 And several business cards offer rewards on everyday spending, which could help you earn cash back or points when you buy audio equipment.